foreveryone1/ObsidianNotes/Resources/bestiary/eberron/Belashyrra.md

 >***Claw.*** Melee Weapon Attack: +14 to hit, reach 5 ft., one target.
 Hit: 17 (3d6 + 7) slashing damage.
 >
 >***Eye Ray.*** Belashyrra shoots one of the following magical eye rays of its choice, targeting one creature it can see within 120 feet of it:
->- **1. Psyche-Reconstruction Ray.** The target must make a DC 22 Wisdom saving throw, taking 49 (9d10) psychic damage on a failed save, or half as much damage on a successful one.
+>- **1. Psyche-Reconstruction Ray**
+>	- The target must make a DC 22 Wisdom saving throw, taking 49 (9d10) psychic damage on a failed save, or half as much damage on a successful one.
 If this damage reduces a creature to 0 hit points, it dies and transforms into a spectator under Belashyrra's control and acts immediately after Belashyrra in the initiative order.
 The target can't be returned to its original form by any means short of a wish spell.
->
->- **2. Domination Ray.** The target must succeed on a DC 22 Wisdom saving throw or be charmed by Belashyrra for 1 minute or until the target takes damage.
+>- **2. Domination Ray**
+>	- The target must succeed on a DC 22 Wisdom saving throw or be charmed by Belashyrra for 1 minute or until the target takes damage.
 Belashyrra can issue telepathic commands to the charmed creature (no action required), which it does its best to obey.
->
->- **3. Mind-Weakening Ray.** The target must succeed on a DC 22 Intelligence saving throw or take 36 (8d8) psychic damage and be unable to cast spells or activate magic items for 1 minute.
+>- **3. Mind-Weakening Ray**
+>	- The target must succeed on a DC 22 Intelligence saving throw or take 36 (8d8) psychic damage and be unable to cast spells or activate magic items for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
->
->- **4. Blinding Ray.** The target and each creature within 10 feet of it must succeed on a DC 22 Constitution saving throw or take 19 (3d12) radiant damage and be blinded for 1 minute.
+>- **4. Blinding Ray**
+>	- The target and each creature within 10 feet of it must succeed on a DC 22 Constitution saving throw or take 19 (3d12) radiant damage and be blinded for 1 minute.
 Until this blindness ends, Belyshyrra can see through the blinded creature's eyes.
 The blinded creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
 ## Legendary Actions
 >Belashyrra can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 Belashyrra regains spent legendary actions at the start of its turn.
 >
+>- **Claw**
->- **Claw.** Belashyrra makes one claw attack.
+>	- Belashyrra makes one claw attack.
->- **Implant Fear (Costs 2 Actions).** Belashyrra targets a creature it can see within 60 feet of it.
+>- **Implant Fear (Costs 2 Actions)**
+>	- Belashyrra targets a creature it can see within 60 feet of it.
 The target must succeed on a DC 22 Wisdom saving throw or take 22 (4d10) psychic damage and immediately use its reaction, if available, to move as far as its speed allows away from Belashyrra.
->- **Rend Reality (Costs 3 Actions).** Belashyrra rips at the bonds of reality in its immediate area.
+>- **Rend Reality (Costs 3 Actions)**
+>	- Belashyrra rips at the bonds of reality in its immediate area.
 Each creature within 10 feet of Belashyrra must succeed on a DC 22 Constitution saving throw or take 19 (3d12) force damage and gain one level of exhaustion.
 ## Belashyrra
 Belashyrra is the Lord of Eyes, also known to its cultists as the All-Seer or the Glorious Eye.
 Stories told of Belashyrra in the Shadow Marches whisper that the Lord of Eyes can see every evil deed a person commits, and that those touched by this daelkyr suffer terrible hallucinations that inevitably drive them to violence or death.
 ***Dreadful Visions.*** The madness of Belashyrra is tied to sight: images that can't be unseen, horrific hallucinations, the fear of blindness and of being watched—or realizing that something else is using your eyes.
 Belashyrra can force its victims to question whether what they perceive is real, or can fill their world with such terrors that they willingly blind themselves to escape.